increasingawareness/digitalsafety.tips/content/_index.md

 </center>

-The best option you can have in your hand right now is an Apple iPhone or a current generation Google Pixel with the security features intact  [according to security researcher Daniel Micay](https://www.reddit.com/r/GrapheneOS/comments/bddq5u/os_security_ios_vs_grapheneos_vs_stock_android/ekxifpa?utm_source=share&utm_medium=web2x).
+The best option you can have in your hand right now is an Apple iPhone or a current generation Google Pixel with the security features intact according to most security researchers, [including security researcher Daniel Micay](https://www.reddit.com/r/GrapheneOS/comments/bddq5u/os_security_ios_vs_grapheneos_vs_stock_android/ekxifpa?utm_source=share&utm_medium=web2x).

 <center>